The Pilgrim Trust is a registered charity, No. 206602, and an independent grantmaking trust.

 Identity and contact details of the controller

-The Pilgrim Trust, the controller responsible for your Personal Data, is located at 23 Lower Belgrave Street, London SW1W ONR.
-Justine Michell , is the individual responsible for Data Protection
+The Pilgrim Trust, the controller responsible for your Personal Data, is located at New Wing, Somerset House, Strand, London WC2R 1LA.
+Justine Michell , is the individual responsible for Data Protection.

 How we collect your information